mnorin/ba.sh/README.md

 When you develop multi-file application, you may want to eventually create a single application file that will contain all the code, including class definitions.
 This can be easily done with another script, let's call it a bundler.

-What you essentially need to do is add every class you use, then add all constructors, and the the application code, which can be automated with bash obviously.
+What you essentially need to do is add every class you use, then add all constructors, and then the application code, which can be automated with bash obviously.

 ...
 To be continued